federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ### Nodes

-- `move_base` supplies the 2D navigation logic including local and global costmaps, local and global planners (DWA), and support for RViz displays (cost cloud and trajectory cloud); it subscribes to odometry and LiDAR data and publishes linear and angular velocities to the robot's wheels;
+- `/move_base` supplies the 2D navigation logic, including local and global costmaps, local and global planners (DWA), and support for RViz displays (cost cloud and trajectory cloud).
+It subscribes to odometry and LiDAR data and publishes linear and angular velocities to the robot's wheels;

-- `amcl` provides the Adaptive Monte Carlo Localization logic; it subscribes to LiDAR scans and initial pose and outputs a particle cloud representing the possible poses of the robot in the environment;
+- `/amcl` provides the Adaptive Monte Carlo Localization logic.
+It subscribes to LiDAR scans and to an initial pose, and outputs a particle cloud estimating the robot's position and orientation in the environment;

-- `pick_objects` imparts two subsequent goals to the robot and subscribes to `move_base`;
+- `/pick_objects` imparts two consecutive goals to the robot and subscribes to the navigation stack;

-- `add_markers`
+- `/add_markers` contains the logic to show and hide markers representing object pick-ups and drop-offs.
+It subscribes to odometry data to synchronise with `/pick_objects` and publishes a marker (to be added manually) to RViz.

 ## Resources